GOP wins in Senate with McConnell, Graham and Tuberville; Colo. flips a seat blue

 Nov.
 3 (UPI) -- Republicans held onto a three-state lead in the fight to keep control of the U.S. Senate with wins in Kentucky, South Carolina and Alabama, while Democrats flipped a seat blue in Colorado.

-With about 33 percent of South Carolina counties reporting, Republican incumbent Lindsey Graham won re-election over Democratic challenger Jamie Harrison.
+With about 75% of South Carolina counties reporting, Republican incumbent Lindsey Graham won re-election over Democratic challenger Jamie Harrison.

 Jones had won his seat in a special election in 2017 to fill the seat vacated by Jeff Sessions, who temporarily served as President Donald Trump's attorney general.